Learn-Write-Repeat/Open-contributions/Sakshi_Kulkarni_ML_Decision_Tree_Algorithm.md

 An example of a decision tree

-Say we have to classify a dataset for a car company who wants to classify whether the customers will buy their SUV based on their personal information.This dataset will have discrete values for classification.
+Say we have to classify a dataset for a car company who wants to classify whether the customers will buy their SUV based on their personal information.This dataset has discrete values for classification.
 | Age | Salary | Purchased |
 | ----| ------ | --------- |
 |25	|33000	|0|